jlalhuber/Pinewood/README.md

 Pinewood Derby Analysis Pack 90

 ### *R File*
-The attached [R script][1] povides a number of analytical combinations of the data that I was given from the racing software.
+The attached [R script][1] provides a number of analytic combinations of the data that I was given from the racing software.

 ## Data
 1. Class - Class rank of participant.
-2. Heat - Heat that the participant perticpated in.
+2. Heat - Heat that the participant participated in.
 Each Den ran there own races.
 3. Lane - Lane that the participant's care was raced in.
 4. FirstName - First name of Participant
 5. LastName - Last name of Participant